 Working with me

-I am a humanist, and work from an existentially-informed person-centred perspective.
+I am a humanistic therapist, and work from an existentially-informed person-centred perspective.
 This means that I’m not here to analyse you, or tell you what you’re doing wrong.
 I am here to support you in a safe and caring relationship so that you can begin to unravel and untangle your thoughts, feelings and experiences.
 We can work to respond to your distress and suffering in a confidential space where you can be certain of a non-judgemental and compassionate response.
-Together we can journey towards making sense of what has happened, and is happening, to you in a way that fosters change.
+Together we can make sense of what has happened, and is happening, to you in a way that fosters change.
 Therapy isn’t a straight road, but speaking to a professional can help you better understand yourself, your relationships, thoughts and feelings and from there develop a different relationship with, and experience of, your life.

 I’m a member of the BACP, and as such I adhere to their ethical framework, and I have a children and adult workforce DBS check.

-Learning and research had always been at the core of my life, and as I’ve grown older my interests have moved from pursuing an understanding of the building blocks of the universe, through to the origins of Western civilisation and the experiences of our ancestors, and now into the present day experience of individuals and how we live our lives.
+Learning and research had always been at the core of my life, and as I’ve grown older my interests have moved from pursuing an understanding of the universe, through to the origins of Western civilisation and the experiences of our ancestors, and now into the present day experience of individuals and how we live our lives.
 I am fundamentally curious about how we identify and understand our experiences, and how we build and create meaning in our lives.

 Reading, thinking critically and writing about my thoughts, experiences and philosophical approach are a key part to continuing my development as a therapist.
 You can see some of this work here on this site.